Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 @ahrensInfantMicrobesMetabolites2024a
 @meyerAssociationGutMicrobiota2022
 @callaghanMindGutAssociations2020.
-Interrogating this early co-development in humans is, therefore, key to both understanding adaptive gut-brain function and behavior and to informing strategies to support it.
+Interrogating this early co-development in humans is key to both understanding adaptive gut-brain function and behavior and informing strategies to support it.
 Specifically, the visual cortex has been shown to be sensitive to gut microbiome modulations in adults
 @canipeDiversityGutmicrobiomeRelated2021a
 and in rodents